-Problem Possible Cause and Solution M) HOIST WILL NOT TRAVEL DOWNWARD AND YOU CANNOT RESET THE OVERSPEED BRAKE RESET KNOB (HOIST HAS NO POWER) Once you have verified that it is safe to reset the overspeed safety (refer to "Cannot Reset the Overspeed Brake Reset Knob (Hoist HAS Power)" on Page 30), unplug the power supply cable and engage the red emergency stop button to ensure that power does not come back on while you are performing the steps that follow.
-Remove the motor cap plug.
-Place a 1/2-inch or 13-mm ratchet on the hex shaft on the motor and with your other hand, pull up on the controlled descent lever.
-Turn the ratchet counter-clockwise (from the vantage point of the front of the hoist-the electrobox door).
-Be sure to pull up on the controlled descent lever BEFORE releasing tension on the ratchet so that it does not slip backwards.
-Turn the ratchet until you have moved the hoist up the overspeed brake reset knob.
-Replace the motor cap plug.
-Controlled Descent Lever Return the platform to a safe landing location, troubleshoot electrical issues, and perform the Daily Testing and Inspection procedures found on Page 22 before continuing normal operation.
+Problem Possible Cause and Solution N) Hoist Will NOT TRAVEL DOWNWARD AND YOU CANNOT RESET THE OVERSPEED BRAKE RESET KNOB (HOIST HAS NO POWER) Once you have verified that it is safe to reset the overspeed safety (refer to "Cannot Reset the Overspeed Brake Reset Knob (Hoist HAS Power)" section on Page 30), unplug the power supply cable and engage the red emergency stop button to ensure that power does not come back on while you are performing the steps that follow.
+Remove the four screws that retain the motor cover with a 4 mm T-handle.
+Pull the ventilation cap straight up.
+Place a 1/2-inch or 13 mm wrench or ratchet on the hex shaft on the motor and with your other hand, pull up on the yellow emergency brake handle.
+Turn the wrench or ratchet counterclockwise (from the vantage point of the front of the hoist-the side opposite the motor cover).
+Be sure to release the emergency brake BEFORE releasing tension on the wrench or ratchet so that it does not slip backwards.
+Turn the wrench or ratchet until you have moved the Motor Cover hoist up the wire rope enough to reset the overspeed safety.
+Replace the ventilation cap so that handles slide into grooves in motor cover.
+Replace motor cover and four screws.
+Return the platform to a safe landing location, troubleshoot electrical issues, and perform the Daily Testing and Inspection procedures found on Page 22 before continuing normal operation.

-14. CODE OF SAFE PRACTICES FOR ADJUSTABLE SUSPENDED SCAFFOLDS
+12. CODE OF SAFE PRACTICES FOR ADJUSTABLE SUSPENDED SCAFFOLDS